DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/configuration.md

 - A `$user` property that is the **LdapRecord** model of the authenticating user
 - A `$model` property that is the **Eloquent** model of the authenticating user

-Now, we will update the `isValid` method to check the LDAP users `groups` relationship to see if they are a member:
+Now, we will update the `passes` method to check the LDAP users `groups` relationship to see if they are a member:

 ```php
 <?php